gadicc/meteor-headers/README.md

 For a working demo, see [headers.meteor.com](http://headers.meteor.com/).

-Copyright (c) 2013-2014 Gadi Cohen, released under the GPL v3.
+Copyright (c) 2013-2014 Gadi Cohen, released under the LGPL v3.

 For Meteor < 0.6.5, you need to use meteor-headers 0.0.7.